Open Enrollment

 When is Open Enrollment for health care benefits?

-Open Enrollment typically happens 2 to 3 months before the start of a new health care plan year.
-According to the International Foundation of Employee Benefit Plans (IFEBP), more than 3 out of 4 employers hold Open Enrollment in the fall.
-Benefit changes then take effect January 1 of the following year — the start of a new plan year.
+Open Enrollment typically happens two to three months before the start of a new health care plan year.
+According to the International Foundation of Employee Benefit Plans (IFEBP), more than three out of four employers hold Open Enrollment in the fall.
+Benefit changes then take effect Jan.
+1 of the following year — the start of a new plan year.

 Your Open Enrollment period may be different from that of Medicare or Marketplace (Affordable Care Act) coverage, and that's fine.
 What's important is that your employees understand when they must enroll to have the benefits they want for the coming year.